hamlett-neil-ur/BizStratTopicAnalysis/README.md

 ## Executive Summary.

 Finding other documents that correspond to a document of interest is a common challenge in research.
 Academic researchers seek support for their theses.
-Ascertaining originality is a common challenge in intellectual property.
+Determining originality is a common challenge in intellectual property.

+Key words represent the most common method for searching literature.
+Many publications explicitly provide keyword attributes as metadata.
+Searching